Interested In Booking A Cheap Business Or First Class Ticket To Singapore?

 - Liquids, aerosols, and gels (LAGs) must be in containers with a maximum capacity not more than 100ml each.
 Place the containers in a transparent re-sealable plastic bag, one per passenger.
 Possible exemptions for special dietary items and medication.

-- Check-in counters open at least 2 hours before departure time.
+- Changi Airport check-in counters open at least 2 hours before departure time.
 Have your valid travel documents – passport, ticket or booking confirmation, and visa – ready.

-- For more information on entry and visa requirements, contact the Singapore Immigration & Checkpoints Authority.
+- For a smooth and rewarding stop between your flights, verify the information on entry and visa requirements with the Singapore Immigration & Checkpoints Authority (ica.gov.sg).

-- The enhanced Immigration Automated Clearance System (eIACS) offers express self-clearance immigration via automated lanes.
+- Changi Airport has an enhanced Immigration Automated Clearance System (eIACS) that offers express self-clearance immigration via automated lanes.

 - iShopChangi allows passengers to shop online from 2 weeks to 24 hours before flight departure, then retrieve purchases from the Collection Centre at the transit lounge of the departure terminal at least 60 minutes prior to departure.

-- By foot, it’s a 5-minute walk between Terminal 2 and 3 using the Mezzanine Level link bridge above the MRT station.
+- By foot, it’s a 5-minute walk between Singapore Airport Terminal 2 and 3 using the Mezzanine Level link bridge above the MRT station.

 - During Skytrain’s non-operational hours, travelers may transfer between the terminals by foot or free shuttle bus.